mirelvt/collective.facebook.portlets/README.txt

 - Add a "Facebook wall Portlet" wherever you want
 - Enter a header (if you want one)
-- Choose the Facebook account to use from the drop-down (See prerequisites)
+- Choose the Facebook account to use from the drop-down
 - Enter the "wall ID" of the wall you want to be listed.
 For example, if you want the content from https://www.facebook.com/plonecms, just enter "plonecms" as the wall ID.
 For more info, check Facebook's `Graph API`_